11ty/11ty-website/src/docs/ignores.md

 ---
 # Ignore Template Files

-Add an `.eleventyignore` file to your _input_ directory or _project root_ directory ({% addedin "0.7.0", "span", "minilink-inline" %}) for a new line-separated list of files (or globs) that will not be processed by Eleventy.
+Add an `.eleventyignore` file to your _input_ directory or _project root_ directory for a new line-separated list of files (or globs) that will not be processed by Eleventy.
 Note that any paths listed in your project’s `.gitignore` file are automatically ignored—you don’t need to duplicate them to your `.eleventyignore` file.
 [Layouts, include files, extends, partials, macros, and other lower level template features](/docs/config/#directory-for-includes) aren’t relevant to this feature.

 #### Sample `.eleventyignore`